christopherkang/blog/_posts/2020-12-24-qsharp-advent-calendar.md

 <img src="{{ site.baseurl }}/assets/img/covid.png">
 _Source: CDC / Wikimedia Commons_

+Our overall goal with this algorithm is to identify the superposition of electrons in a molecule and the configuration's energy level.
+By testing different configurations, we'll be able to find the ground state configuration (and thus the "normal" state of the molecule).

 ### Algorithm Strategy
 1. In the first section, we'll outline the fundamental problem: simulating a Hamiltonian and identifying its eigenvalue.